 - Is there a dedicated team already maintaining the rest of your applications?

 While considering on-premise or SaaS software, the IT component is critical.
 Medium and large organizations will most likely have many more resources to deploy customer loyalty solutions.
-Some of them have dedicated positions to manage the company’s data centers or a data lake.
+Some of them have dedicated positions to manage the company’s data centers or the like.
 If you’re running a small business and your development team consists of your friend who’s coding after hours, you might be better off with software that doesn’t require secret knowledge to run.

-“Application leaders should secure for the future of their digital commerce strategy by developing a composable commerce platform.
+“Application leaders should secure the future of their digital commerce strategy, by developing a composable commerce platform.
 Gartner estimates that by 2023, organizations that have adopted a composable approach will outpace competition by 80% in the speed of new feature implementation.”

 Senior Analyst at Gartner

-Before making the final decision, be sure you’ve thought about all of the above because it could bring tremendous benefits to have all the answers early on.
+Before making the final decision, be sure you’ve thought about all of the above because it could bring tremendous benefits and provide you with all the answers early on.
 In the end, remember that the technology you choose will determine the set of tools that will be available to you.
 However, even the best one will never replace a well-designed loyalty strategy.
 These two need to come together for your program to succeed and provide real, tangible value to your customer base.

 How to choose the right loyalty vendor?

 Choosing the right, top customer loyalty vendor and loyalty program software is a strategic matter.
 Consider it from the angle of current and the future needs.
 Realize what level of agility you need and how you would like the loyalty solution to evolve.

 Also, think about the ownership of the loyalty program software, how you see it in the organization, and who will work on the solution in the long term.
 While analyzing the costs, investigate the true TCO of the loyalty solution including costs of the license, hosting, maintaining, updating, and extending the solution in the future.